Albert Speer: Imprisonment

 On 18 July 1947, Speer was transferred to Spandau Prison in Berlin to serve his prison term.
 There he was known as Prisoner Number Five.
 Speer's parents died while he was incarcerated.
 His father, who died in 1947, despised the Nazis and was silent upon meeting Hitler.
 His mother died in 1952.
 As a Nazi Party member, she had greatly enjoyed dining with Hitler.
 Wolters and longtime Speer secretary Annemarie Kempf, while not permitted direct communication with Speer in Spandau, did what they could to help his family and carry out the requests Speer put in letters to his wife—the only written communication he was officially allowed.
-Beginning in 1948, Speer had the services of Toni Proost, a sympathetic Dutch orderly to smuggle mail and his writings.
+Beginning in 1948, Speer had the services of Toni Proost, a sympathetic Dutch orderly, to smuggle mail and his writings.

 In 1949, Wolters opened a bank account for Speer and began fundraising among those architects and industrialists who had benefited from Speer's activities during the war.
-Initially, the funds were used only to support Speer's family, but increasingly the money was used for other purposes.
-They paid for Toni Proost to go on holiday, and for bribes to those who might be able to secure Speer's release.
+Initially, the funds were used only to support Speer's family, particularly for the children's education.
+However, increasingly the money was used for other purposes, such as for payments to messengers including Proost and for bribes to those who might be able to secure Speer's release.
 Once Speer became aware of the existence of the fund, he sent detailed instructions about what to do with the money.
-Wolters raised a total of DM158,000 for Speer over the final seventeen years of his sentence.

 The prisoners were forbidden to write memoirs.
 Speer was able to have his writings sent to Wolters, however, and they eventually amounted to 20,000 pages.
-He had completed his memoirs by November 1953, which became the basis of Inside the Third Reich.
+He had completed his memoirs by November 1953, and they became the basis of Inside the Third Reich.
 In Spandau Diaries, Speer aimed to present himself as a tragic hero who had made a Faustian bargain for which he endured a harsh prison sentence.